 What is it about writing in the first person that appeals to you?

 It's that voice thing, that "I" that wedges its ways into my imagination.
-Or at least it's that initially.
-In “The Isle of Youth,” the characters often find themselves caught between truth and deception.
+Or, at least it's that initially.
+In The Isle of Youth, the characters often find themselves caught between truth and deception.

 Right.
 One of my favorite themes!

 Yes.
-You do it so well in “You Are One of Them.”
+You do it so well in You Are One of Them.
 The characters in my book want something true, they want something real, but they struggle to face themselves in a fundamental way.
 First person can be especially evocative in that kind of landscape.

-Elliott Holt

-The characters are trying to define and understand themselves, so the first person seems essential to these stories.
-These are women who don't reveal themselves fully to the world, but in these stories, they open up.

-Laura van den Berg

-But you know, I rewrite firstperson stories in third person all the time during revision.
+But you know, I rewrite first-person stories in third person all the time during revision.
 Just to see.

-That's fascinating.
-You mean you rewrite them in third person, then put them back in first person?
+You mean you rewrite them in third person, and then put them back in first person?

 Yeah, just as an exercise.
 I want to be sure it's the right choice, even if I know it in my gut.
 And to be sure I'm not over-relying on first person, not doing it just because it's familiar.

-The I is an eye.
+The “I” is an eye.

 You're exactly right: the "I" is an eye.
 And I love that about first.
 So I almost always come back to it.
-That "I" does keep changingto the other characters, to themselves, perhaps even to the reader.
+That "I" does keep changing—to the other characters, to themselves, perhaps even to the reader.
 I love that layering of perception.

 Disappearance is a leitmotif in this book.
 There are all kinds of vanishings.
 How conscious of that were you when you were writing the individual stories?
 The last line of "Antarctica," for example, just kills me: "I did not know if one day I would disappear and no one except a missing woman and a dead man would be able to tell the people who loved me why."
 It seems like that line could apply to most of the characters in this book.
 All these "I"s feel like they're in danger of disappearing.